hwdsl2/setup-ipsec-vpn/docs/clients-xauth.md

-﻿## Configure IPsec/XAuth VPN Clients
+﻿# Configure IPsec/XAuth VPN Clients

 *Read this in other languages: [English](clients-xauth.md), [简体中文](clients-xauth-zh.md).*

-*To connect using IPsec/L2TP mode, see: [Configure IPsec/L2TP VPN Clients](clients.md)*
+*Note: You may also connect using [IPsec/L2TP mode](clients.md), or set up [IKEv2](ikev2-howto.md).*

 After <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">setting up your own VPN server</a>, follow these steps to configure your devices.
 IPsec/XAuth ("Cisco IPsec") is natively supported by Android, iOS and OS X. There is no additional software to install.
 Windows users can use the free <a href="https://www.shrew.net/download/vpn" target="_blank">Shrew Soft client</a>.
 In case you are unable to connect, first check to make sure the VPN credentials were entered correctly.

-`IPsec/XAuth` mode is also called "Cisco IPsec".
-Compared to `IPsec/L2TP`, it is generally faster with less overhead.
+IPsec/XAuth mode is also called "Cisco IPsec".
+It is generally faster than IPsec/L2TP with less overhead.

 ---
 * Platforms